 - Archive the voyage.
 Archiving the voyage removes the voyage from your Database’s voyage lists.

-How can I make changes to an Email within an In Progress voyage?
+How can I make changes to a Voyage while it is In Progress?

 When I initially saved my voyage, I added a description.
 Where can I view this description?

 Currently, the text box for “description” only appears upon saving the voyage.
 In a future enhancement, the info that was entered into the description box will be available to view and modify.

 I forgot to select graceful shutdown on my voyage, but I would like to gracefully shut it down.
 Is there a way to do so?